This Is What Happens When You Drink a Glass of Wine Every Night

 Your brain might stay sharper longer

 It’s a fact that brain function declines as you age.
 But one way to keep it in tip-top shape is to drink moderately—for example, by drinking one glass of wine at night.
 A study by Columbia University analyzed 1,416 people and found that those who enjoyed alcoholic beverages in moderate amounts experienced slower brain function decline than nondrinkers.
-These are the genius habits that will keep your brain young.

 You might have better vision

 Even if it makes your eyesight a tad more blurry while you’re sipping your wine, research shows that moderate wine consumption may help your vision in the long run.
 An Icelandic study found moderate drinkers to be 32 percent less likely to get cataracts than those who did not consume alcohol.
 More specifically, those whose drink of choice was wine were 43 percent less likely to develop cataracts than those whose drink of choice was beer.
 Try these ingenius uses for leftover wine.